‘Incredible whiplash’ for airline workers, talk of ‘crisis’ for transit as uncertainty over stimulus persists

 “Just because we cannot provide all workers the help they need at this moment should not mean that we will deny relief to airline workers, especially when both parties agree it should be done,” Roberts wrote in a letter sent to all House members, pointing to the need to “reverse the furloughs that are already happening and … prevent the further avalanche of lost airline jobs that are coming in the next few days.”

-Advocates pressing to aid airline workers said whiplash from mixed White House messages prolonged, and undercut, their efforts.
+Advocates pressing to aid airline workers said whiplash from mixed White House messages prolonged — and undercut — their efforts.

 “The White House, it seems, every hour has some new position.
 That’s really hurt this process,” said one union official who spoke on the condition of anonymity to discuss strategy.
 Some on Capitol Hill had been open to an airlines-only bill if there was no hope of passing the broader relief legislation, the official said.